Self-regulating heater: Adjustable heat output

-A heater with adjustable heat output can be accomplished with a PTC heating element plus a means to adjust the heat load.
-For example, one such heating element can be adjusted using a variable-speed fan.
-In still air, this particular kind of element produces 70 Watts of heat.
-Increasing the air flowing through the element increases heat output.
-At full rated airflow, it produces 1500 Watts of heat.
+In some applications it is desirable to regulate the heat output (typically measured in watts) as opposed to regulating the temperature.
+The heat output of any electrical heating element can be regulated by regulating the electrical power input.
+PTC heating elements also can be regulated indirectly.
+For example, a PTC heating element with a sharp change in resistance at a particular temperature can be fitted with a constant voltage source and a variable-speed fan.
+With the fan at a low setting, the heating element draws only a small amount of current, resulting in a low heat output.
+With the fan at a high setting, the air draws away more heat, and the heating element responds by producing more heat.

 Adjustable temperature

 If being able to adjust the temperature is more important than holding a fixed temperature, then a PTC material whose resistance changes smoothly with temperature can be used.
 The temperature such a material tends to hold can be adjusted by changing the voltage applied.

 More shapes of heating elements feasible

 PTC heating elements can be made in more shapes than conventional heating elements.
 Conventional heating elements are constrained to be long and thin (often coiled to save space) to prevent current hogging.
 If the element was made thick or irregular in shape, then there would be more than one path for the electrical current.
 The path with the least resistance would tend to heat more than the rest of the element.
 In severe cases, this would cause a cascading failure where the path of least resistance overheats and fails, redirecting the current to other parts of the element, leading them also to overheat and fail.

 PTC elements can be built thick or irregularly shaped, because if one path through the element heats more than the rest, the resistance of the path will increase, redirecting the electrical current without overheating.

 One application of a specially shaped heating element is to increase the surface area of the heating element.
 A large surface area means the element can operate at a lower temperature and still deliver a large amount of heat.
 The lower temperature may make a heater safer.
 However, other safety measures can assure the safety of conventional heaters.

 Another application of a specially shaped heating element is to closely match the shape of the item being heated, which helps assure the object is maintained close to the same temperature of the heating element.